reiver/star-wars-toy-photography/README.md

 With dioramas, there are different ways of creating something that looks like snow.

-Some of these can be used in outdoor settings, such as with:
+Some of these ways (of creating something that looks like snow) can be used in outdoor settings, such as with: